dcmoura/spyql/docs/queries.rst

 A query retrieves rows from a data source, and processes them one row at a time.
 SPyQL writes outputs as soon as possible.
 The flow is the following:

 #.
-IMPORT clause processing: before anything else, any python module required for processing the query is loaded.
+IMPORT: before anything else, any python module required for processing the query is loaded.
 #.
-FROM clause processing: column names and input processing methods are defined based on the data source type (e.g. CSV, JSON).
+FROM: column names and input processing methods are defined based on the data source type (e.g. CSV, JSON).
 Then, the data source is processed one row at a time.
 If an EXPLODE clause is defined (with an array field as argument), the row is replicated for each element in the array.
 #.
-WHERE clause processing: the where clause condition determines if an input row is eligible for further processing (or if it is skipped).
+WHERE: the where clause condition determines if an input row is eligible for further processing (or if it is skipped).
 #.
-SELECT clause processing: every python expression defined in the select clause is evaluated for the current row.
+SELECT: every python expression defined in the select clause is evaluated for the current row.
 If the query is a ``SELECT DISTINCT``,  duplicated rows are discarded (only the first occurrence goes through).
 If the query is a ``SELECT PARTIALS``,  partial results from aggregations are written to the output (instead of the final aggregations).
 Results are immediately written, unless one of the following:
     * If this is an aggregate query, results are hold until processing all rows (unless the query is a ``SELECT PARTIALS``);
     * If there is an ``ORDER BY`` clause, results are hold until processing all rows.
 #.
-GROUP BY clause processing: results are aggregated into groups.
+GROUP BY: results are aggregated into groups.
 There will be one output row per observed group that will be written after processing all input rows (unless the query is a ``SELECT PARTIALS``).
 Aggregates functions define how to summarize several inputs into a single output per group.
 When no aggregate function is used, the last processed value of the group holds.
 #.
-ORDER BY clause processing: after processing all rows, rows are sorted and then written one by one.
+ORDER BY: after processing all rows, rows are sorted and then written one by one.
 #.
-OFFSET clause processing: the first N rows are skipped.
+OFFSET: the first N rows are skipped.
 #.
-LIMIT clause processing: as soon as M rows are written the query finishes executing.
+LIMIT: as soon as M rows are written the query finishes executing.
 #.
-TO clause: defines the format of the output.
+TO: defines the format of the output.
 While some formats immediately write results line by line (e.g. CSV, JSON), some formats might require having all rows before rendering (e.g. pretty printing) or might chunk outputs rows for the sake of performance (e.g. SQL writer).